-Coal, potash, and gravel mining on state lands generated royalties of approximately $7.9 million in fiscal year 2017.
-Royalties from oil and natural gas totaled more than $550 million.
+Coal, potash, gravel, and other mining & minerals from state lands generated royalties and rentals of approximately $18 million in fiscal year 2018.
+Royalties from oil and natural gas totaled more than $679 million.
 Grazing, geothermal energy production, and various business rentals also generate millions of public dollars each year.
-These funds are deposited into the Land Grand Permanent Fund, and then flow primarily to New Mexico’s public schools and universities.
+These revenues are deposited into the Land Grand Permanent Fund or Land Maintenance Fund, and then flow primarily to New Mexico’s public schools and universities.

 Even those areas with minimal development can improve the economy.
 The outdoor recreation industry in New Mexico supports approximately 99,000 jobs and generates hundreds of millions of dollars in state and local tax revenue.
 Much of this economic activity comes from public lands, including our many state parks, national forests, and attractions like Carlsbad Caverns National Park and White Sands National Monument.

 When it comes to public lands, we should pursue economic prosperity through responsible development, which is exactly what we’ve proven we can do.